-However, the new Reflect card has a unique value proposition in the world of credit cards.
-There are no rewards or any welcome bonus to speak of, but there is a 0 percent introductory APR that lasts longer than most other credit cards: 18 months, which can extend to 21 months when making on-time payments during the intro and extension period (12.99 percent to 24.99 percent variable APR kicks in afterward).
+However, the Reflect card has a unique value proposition in the world of credit cards.
+There are no rewards or any welcome bonus to speak of, but there is a 0 percent introductory APR that lasts longer than most other credit cards: 18 months, which can extend to up to 21 months when making on-time payments during the intro and extension period (13.74 percent to 25.74 percent variable APR kicks in afterward).
 This intro APR is available for both purchases and balance transfers.

-If you already applied for and received the Wells Fargo Platinum, it has a couple of other perks that make it intriguing.
+If you already applied for and received the Wells Fargo Platinum, it has a couple of other benefits that makes it intriguing.
 With no annual fee and the chance to pay down high-interest debt, it’s worth considering whether or not the Wells Fargo Platinum card deserves a place in your wallet.

 What does the Wells Fargo Platinum card offer?